MonolithProjects/ansible-github_actions_runner/README.md

 # Extra arguments to pass to `config.sh`
 runner_extra_config_args: ""

+# Name to assign to this runner in GitHub (System hostname as default)
+runner_name: "{{ ansible_hostname }}"

+# Will the runner be deployed on Github Enterprise server?
+runner_on_ghes: no

 # Custom service name when usign Github Enterprise server
+# DEPRECATED: this variable is deprecated in favor of "runner_on_ghes" and will be removed in release 1.15.
 # service_name: actions.runner._services.{{ runner_name }}.service

 # GitHub Repository user or Organization owner used for Runner registration